cdkini/recurse-connect/README.md

 ## Contributing

-Although clocviz was designed as an educational project, any contributions or suggestions are greatly appreciated!
+Although Recurse Connect was designed as an educational project, any contributions or suggestions are greatly appreciated!
 If you would like to contribute to the codebase, please follow these steps:

 ```
 1. Create an issue